hydrobyte/TestJSON/README.md

 ## Disclaimer
 This is a *simple* project and not a final product.
 I know that there are many points that could be better structured.
 The initial goal was to quickly deploy a single unit "FoMain" kind of project, spending time to include and test the most popular JSON libraries for `Delphi`.
+There is a simple project version to `C++Builder`.
 The `Delphi` version has a simple structure with `TLib` and `TTest` classes.
 Also, it is important to mention that the size of JSON objects used in tests here doesn't represent the most common cases of data manipulation in JSON.
 Finally, the analysis of the results is not intended to detract from any of the tested libraries and should not be seen as any kind of criticism of the authors of the libraries.
 Knowledge is freedom.

 ## Tested libraries